 Heavy tooling over a longer distance... that is why we use compressed air to provide the force (through the air actuator) to do the heavy-lifting that is required.
 What do I mean by that?

 A small valve ensures that the poppet or spool that controls the air flow inside that valve is even smaller yet.
 Being small it is a light weight valve with even less heavy internal components.
 Small valves poppets or spools only have to move a limited distance to open or close the flow path inside.
 Those are ideal operating conditions for a direct acting solenoid actuator.

-Unfortunately, when air valve designers push the limits of the size of an air valve that is using a direct solenoid actuator, valves tend to stick more often.
+Unfortunately, when valve designers push the limits of the size of an air valve with a direct solenoid actuator, the poppet or spool has to move a correspondingly longer distance, and the valves tend to stick more often.

 Anybody have a hammer??? :-)

-If the compressed air supply is typically marginal, full of water, water vapor, compressor oils, rust and scale from black pipe, then small direct acting solenoid valves may tend stick more often than their larger, more powerful, cousins.
+If the compressed air supply is full of water, water vapor, compressor oils, rust and scale from black pipe, then small direct acting solenoid valves may tend stick more often than their larger, more powerful, cousins.

 If the application calls out for a physically large valve with higher compressed air flow, and the large air valve cannot be operated with a direct acting solenoid coil, what happens when you need to use a solenoid actuator to operate a bigger valve?